eddieantonio/cmput296/lab-3.md

 > **Question 6**: Using your current knowledge of web protocols, why is
 > the `Host` header required in all HTTP/1.1 requests?
 Try to answer
 > this question without consulting external resources (i.e., don't do
-> a Google search or consult a text book).
+> a Google search or consult a textbook).

 Most `GET` requests include a few more headers, indicating the type of entity it's requesting.
 For example, your browser indicated that it will